-- Asks if they would be willing to promote your webinar in exchange for you promoting their current or upcoming webinar.
+- Asks if they would be willing to promote your next webinar in exchange for you promoting their current or upcoming webinar.

-You may want to interact with your potential partners through social media first to get to know them and get on their radar before sending a cold email.
-This will likely help you get more positive responses for your promotional request.
+You may want to interact with your potential partners through social media networks first to know them and get on their radar before sending a cold email.
+This will likely help you get more positive responses to your promotional request.
 It’s best if you can find promotional partners who offer the same kind of webinars you offer.
-If your partner offers live webinars, they will understand that timely promotion is of the essence.
+If your partner provides live webinars, they will understand that timely promotion is of the essence.